Apple

 What is Apple?

-Apple is a public consumer technology company that sells devices and operates digital platforms, subscriptions, app distribution and advertising services.
+Apple is a publicly listed technology company that sells consumer devices and operates software platforms, digital services, app distribution, subscriptions and advertising products.

 Who uses Apple?